Side effects of penicillin: Allergies and cross sensitivities

 A small proportion of people who are allergic to penicillins also have similar cross sensitivities to other antibiotics such as cephalosporins.
 If someone has developed side effects when taking penicillin, these side effects may develop with a new medication even though the person has not taken the new medication before.
 Those medications that may cause a cross sensitivity reaction are: carbapenems, ampicillin, cefazolin, cephalosporins and cloxacillin.

+Risk assessment and "de-labelling"

+Of patients with documented penicillin allergy, approximately 95% will return a negative penicillin skin-prick test but patients carrying a penicillin allergy label are significantly more likely to experience worse outcomes.
+As such, it is important for clinicians to verify the nature of reported penicillin allergy at admission and de-label when appropriate.

+For this purpose, clinical risk assessment tools have been developed such as "PEN-FAST":